 Privacy and Legal Information

-This web site, www.jimquest.com, is copyright © 2020 and 2021 by James Alexander Jr., 227 Woodside Drive., Lumberton, NJ 08048.
+This web site, www.jimquest.com, is copyright © 2022 by James Alexander Jr., 227 Woodside Drive., Lumberton, NJ 08048.
 Our copyright includes all pages and sections of this web site, including periodic changes and modifications immediately upon their execution.
 It covers all content, including text, HTML code, pictures, graphics and design, except as may be covered by other copyright or trademark authority.

 Except as is authorized by law under the fair use provisions, all rights are reserved, and no copying or use may be made of this material without prior written approval which may only be granted upon request to the Webmaster.